limrik/big-heart-bros/README.md

   <img src="big-heart-bros/docs/images/opportunities.png" alt="Volunteering Page" width="40%"/>
   <img src="big-heart-bros/docs/images/event-sign-up.png" alt="Volunteering Sign up" width="40%"/>
 </div>
-Purpose: Provide users with most crucial information.
+**Purpose**: Provide users with most crucial information.<br/>
-Usage: Users can click on "View Event", which will lead to a pop-up event-sign page, where users can view more information and join the event, viewing other info such as capacity, and registration deadline.
+**Usage**: Users can click on "View Event", which will lead to a pop-up event-sign page, where users can view more information and join the event, viewing other info such as capacity, and registration deadline.

 ## User Dashboard